Bat Out of Hell: The Musical: Background

 In early 1977, Steinman went to Washington, D.C. to work on a workshop production of Neverland, which had many of the core elements of The Dream Engine, but was now a futuristic sci-fi interpretation of Peter Pan.
 Foley starred as Wendy.
-In September 1977, Bat Out of Hell was released.
+In September 1977, the Bat Out of Hell album was released.

 In the late 1990s, Neverland was rewritten into a film script called Bat Out of Hell 2100, including earlier songs by Steinman such as "Who Needs The Young", "All Revved Up With No Place To Go", and the song "Bat Out Of Hell", "It's All Coming Back to Me Now", "Objects In The Rear View Mirror", and "I'd Do Anything For Love".
 It draws more from the Peter Pan story, with characters including Peter, Wendy, Police Chief Captain Hook, Doctor Darling, and Mother Superior.

 In 2008, Bat Out Of Hell: The Musical was announced.
-In 2015 a developmental lab for the show took place in New York, and in late 2016 a cast was assembled for the first public production, in the U.K.
+In 2015 a developmental lab for the show took place in New York, and in late 2016 a cast was assembled for the first public production, in the U.K, which premiered in Manchester UK in February 2017.